HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 We need to do more research into why many sites are (apparently) not delivering different image sizes to different viewports.

-## Third party requests and bytes
+## Third-party requests and bytes

-Many websites—especially online stores—load a significant amount of code and content from third parties: for analytics, A/B testing, customer behavior tracking, advertising, and social media support.
-Third party content can have a [significant impact on performance](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript).
-[Patrick Hulce](https://twitter.com/patrickhulce)'s [third-party-web tool](https://github.com/patrickhulce/third-party-web) is used to determine third party requests for this report, and this is discussed more in the [Third Parties](./third-parties) chapter.
+Many websites—especially online stores—load a significant amount of code and content from third-parties: for analytics, A/B testing, customer behavior tracking, advertising, and social media support.
+Third-party content can have a [significant impact on performance](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript).
+[Patrick Hulce](https://twitter.com/patrickhulce)'s [third-party-web tool](https://github.com/patrickhulce/third-party-web) is used to determine third-party requests for this report, and this is discussed more in the [Third Parties](./third-parties) chapter.

 <figure>
   <iframe aria-labelledby="fig17-caption" width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vROHKGuMutXmxtzEoBSJNVn7DOzlfpizJh7mOkopFK8OVl_hCUHDOmKgYOojrpVsGnGWaletE7Uc5oX/pubchart?oid=865791628&amp;format=interactive"></iframe>
   <a href="/static/images/2019/13_Ecommerce/fig17.png" class="fig-mobile">
     <img src="/static/images/2019/13_Ecommerce/fig17.png" aria-labelledby="fig17-caption" width="600">
   </a>
-  <div id="fig17-caption" class="visually-hidden">Distribution of the 10, 25, 50, 75, and 90th percentiles of third party requests per ecommerce page.
-The median number of third party requests on desktop is 19.
+  <div id="fig17-caption" class="visually-hidden">Distribution of the 10, 25, 50, 75, and 90th percentiles of third-party requests per ecommerce page.
+The median number of third-party requests on desktop is 19.
 The 10, 25, 75, and 90th percentiles are: 4, 9, 34, and 54.
 The desktop distribution is higher at each percentile than mobile by only 1-2 requests.</div>
   <figcaption>Figure 17.
-Distribution of third party requets per ecommerce page.</figcaption>
+Distribution of third-party requests per ecommerce page.</figcaption>
 </figure>

 <figure>